-Numerous species of birds, invertebrates, and wetland vegetation occur here both seasonally and year-round.
-Green sea turtles are a common occurrence in the shallow waters of the back bay.
-They are a federally listed species, and are known to hibernate in the bay during the winter.
+Numerous species of birds, invertebrates, and wetland vegetation occur here both seasonally and yearround.
+Green sea turtles were a common occurrence in the shallow waters of the back bay but numbers have declined after the removal of the powerplant that used bay water for cooling purposes.
+The turtles are a federally listed species, and are known to hibernate in the bay during the winter.
 Their activity increases during summer months.
 As an air breathing animal, they are very likely to be found near the water surface, and they are very susceptible to injury from boat propellers.